Research & Initiatives

 This Chair honors the philanthropic legacy and civic investment of W.K.
 Kellogg, founder of the Kellogg Company and W.K.
 Kellogg Foundation in Battle Creek, Michigan.
 The Kellogg Chair was established with a gift from the W.K.
 Kellogg Foundation and the Kellogg Company 25-Year Employees’ Fund.

-Research and Initiatives for Community Philanthropy
+Family and Community Philanthropy in Mexico

 Research and Initiatives for